 What: Head to the charming Adelaide Hills township of Stirling for Stirling Spin: a day of live music, street performers, food, wine and the race live on the big screen, along with local produce and the famous Stirling Market.

-Foodies, families and cycling enthusiasts will flock to The Parade to enjoy live music, children's entertainment and sumptuous street eats at the Norwood on Tour Street Party
+What: Foodies, families and cycling enthusiasts will flock to The Parade to enjoy live music, children's entertainment and sumptuous street eats at the Norwood on Tour Street Party.

 Where: Victoria Square, Adelaide